nvda-es/devguides_translation/original_docs/spladdoninternals.md

 2. To fetch needed objects and to record the command type, a number of constants are defined in the app module (all integers, denoting what you wish to hear).
 These constants serve as keys to the object index map.
 3. After entering SPL Assistant layer and once you press one of the commands below, NVDA will do the following:
 	1. Each command will obtain the object in question by calling object fetcher (status function) with the announcement type as the parameter (status(SPLConstant; for example, for cart edit mode, the signature is self.status(self.SPLPlayStatus), with the constant denoting a status bar).
-	2. The object fetcher (status function) will first consult an object cache (part of the Studio app module) hoping that the needed object is ready for use (for performance reasons).
+	2. The object fetcher (status function) will first consult an object cache (part of the Studio app module) hoping that the needed object is ready for use (for performance reasons; this is also performed in Playlist Editor for performance reasons as explained later).
 	3. If the object was not cached, the fetcher will first write down the foreground window, then use the directions specified in the object index map (the constant passed into the status function is the key to this map and different values are returned based on Studio version) to locate, cache and return the object in question (in that order).
 	4. Back at the routine for the command, it is up to the routine as to what to do with it (sometimes, the actual object is a child of the just returned object).